-Students can complete one, two, three or four year certificate programs depending on the duration of their time at CLTC.
+Students can complete one, two, three- or four-year certificate programs depending on the duration of their time at CLTC.
+The Certificate is taught at level 4 according the PNG National Qualifications Framework.

-The programme delivers the following:
+The program delivers the following:

-- 1. The role of women in the life of the church and the community. - 2.
-A spiritual relationship with Jesus Christ to become mature in Christ. - 3.
-A balanced understanding of the Word of God and how to share it with others. - 4.
-Practical skills to enhance family life and assist in practical ministry activities. - 5.
-A strong family relationship so that the home becomes an example of Christian care and love to the church and the community. - 6.
-Peaceful living, promoting harmony within their own families and their neighbours. - 7.
-Unity and oneness within the family and community. - 8.
-A concern for the task of world missions and the place of prayer in reaching unreached people groups. - 9.
-Good teaching skills appropriate for children's, youth and women's ministries in Melanesia. - 10.
-Both biblical and practical courses.
+- 1. A spiritual relationship with Jesus Christ to become mature in Christ. - 2.
+A balanced understanding of the Word of God and how to share it with others. - 3.
+Practical skills to enhance family life and assist in practical ministry activities. - 4.
+A strong family relationship so that the home becomes an example of Christian care and love to the church and the community. - 5.
+Peaceful living, promoting harmony within their own families and their neighbours. - 6.
+A concern for the task of world missions and the place of prayer in reaching unreached people groups. - 7.
+Good teaching skills appropriate for children's, youth and women's ministries in Melanesia.